La Amistad International Park

-The La Amistad International Park, or in Spanish Parque Internacional La Amistad, formerly the La Amistad National Park, is a Transboundary Protected Area in Latin America, management of which is shared between Costa Rica (Caribbean La Amistad and Pacific La Amistad Conservation Areas) and Panama, following a recommendation by UNESCO after the park's inclusion in the World Heritage Site list in 1983.
-The park and surrounding Biosphere Reserve is one of the most outstanding conservation areas in Central America, preserving a major tract of tropical forest wilderness.
-It is world-renowned for its extraodinary biodiversity and endemism.
+La Amistad International Park, or in Spanish Parque Internacional La Amistad, formerly La Amistad National Park, is a transboundary protected area in Latin America, management of which is shared between Costa Rica (Caribbean La Amistad and Pacific La Amistad Conservation Areas) and Panama, following a recommendation by UNESCO after the park's inclusion in the World Heritage Site list in 1983.
+The park and surrounding biosphere reserve is one of the most outstanding conservation areas in Central America, preserving a major tract of tropical forest wilderness.
+It is known for its extraordinary biodiversity and endemism.

 Geography

 La Amistad International Park is equally split between Costa Rica and Panama, as part of the former La Amistad Reserves.
 The park protects a large part of the Cordillera de Talamanca mountain range, including the highest point in Costa Rica, Cerro Chirripó.
 It covers 401,000 ha of tropical forest and is the largest nature reserve in Central America; together with a 15 km buffer zone, it represents a major biodiversity resource at a regional (ca 20% of the region's species diversity) and global level.
 This is recognized in its strategic position in the Mesoamerican Biological Corridor and its designation as a UNESCO World Heritage Site.
 Its cross-frontier position gives it unique potential to improve bioregional planning.
 The park's buffer zone includes coffee and beef producers and indigenous subsistence farmers.
 Three indigenous tribes – the Naso, Bribri, and Ngöbe-Buglé – also live within the park.
 These indigenous groups live in small, traditional villages.